 - Through meeting you face to face or over the telephone

 - When you volunteer or attend events

-- From publically available sources like post code areas, Companies House, social media sites such as LinkedIn and Facebook, and our online sign-up form here.
+- From publicly available sources like post code areas, Companies House, social media sites such as LinkedIn and Facebook, and our online sign-up forms.

 We will tell you how we collected any personal information about you and you have the right to see what personal information we have and the right to tell us not to keep it.
 You can do this using the contact details above.

 We collect different personal information on different occasions you have contact with us but this might include your name, address, telephone number, email address, IP address, information regarding what activity you have shown interest in or the pages you have accessed on our website.